Understanding what is required to rent out your timeshare:

 Don’t Get Scammed

 Finally, it’s important to keep in mind that the timeshare secondary market, such as it is, can be a shady realm, full of scammers and fraudsters looking to make a quick buck on the backs of desperate timeshare owners.
 Be wary of any questionable solicitation and bad actors who approach you out of the blue; Don’t pay any questionable upfront fees; and, be very wary of any offers from third-party rental companies that seem inflated or above your listing price.
 Those are red flags.

 For consumers seeking relief from a timeshare that has become burdensome, legal representation may be the best option for an effective, lasting solution.

-An attorney can advise on the many options available to timeshare owners, including working with the resort developer to cancel the contract, suing the resort or resale for fraud or misrepresentation, and lastly, helping to negotiate you to a better position than if you had tried to go it alone.
+A timeshare attorney can advise on the many options available to vacation owners, including working with the resort developer to cancel the contract, suing the resort or resale company for fraud or misrepresentation, and lastly, helping to negotiate you to a better position than if you had tried to go it alone.